 Indeed, from the outside, the enterprise might seem like just another diverting culinary adventure—and at some level I suppose it is.
 But for its practitioners, foraging represents nothing less than a shot across the bow of Big Agriculture, if a sprig of sandwort can be called a shot across anything.
 To hear any half-awake chef talk these days is to absorb an earful on the deceits and corruptions endemic to the commercial produce world, the poultry world, the seafood world.
 Nobody thinks a sack of sea veggies will change this.
 But in the briny, twiggy simplicity of today’s haul lurks a teaspoon of resistance.

 David Padberg is central to today’s tiny revolt.
 Square-jawed and flip-flopped, he’s a chef ’s chef in the Portland restaurant firmament; Preisch and Stocks worked under him years ago at the restaurant Park Kitchen, as did Domingo.
-In 2016, Padberg will open his own much anticipated izakaya in town.
-But tonight he’ll be cooking for us, including whatever we can scavenge—a midweek feast in a house we’ve rented for the sole purposes of consuming good food.
+Tonight he’ll be cooking for us, including whatever we can scavenge—a midweek feast in a house we’ve rented for the sole purposes of consuming good food.

 The coast sufficiently raided, we climb into cars and bomb up past the Coast Range mountains, spruce boughs cathedraling over our ribbon of U.S. Highway 101.
 I hope to offend no one by saying that at certain misty times, on certain desolate stretches of coastline, this segment of the planet is super fucking creepy.
 One minute you’re driving along, the next you’ve vanished in a swirl of fog that’s barreling across the road like tumbleweed.
 It spirals into the trees and just sort of settles there, leaving you to picture generations of backwoods Oregonians swallowed entirely by the mist.